The Wolves of Mercy Falls: Shiver

 Sam drives to the home of his adoptive father, Geoffrey Beck, where the pack live together over the summer months.
 Upon arriving at the house, Sam finds Beck and a van containing three newly turned werewolves.
 Disgusted that Beck would deliberately put others through the pain of transforming, he leaves.

 The day after meeting Grace's parents, Sam rushes downstairs in the early morning to the scene of Grace being pinned against the kitchen cupboards by Shelby, a werewolf.
 Sam attacks the wolf, saving his girlfriend, but gaining an injury himself in the process.

 At school, Isabel shows Grace a stack of Olivia's photos containing two pictures of Jack, both as a wolf and as a human.
 Forced into revealing the pack's secrets, Grace invites Isabel over to her house, where she and Sam explain about the werewolves.

 Sam finds Isabel and Jack in the woods, returning to the Culpeper mansion with them and discovering that Jack has been trying to find a cure to become human.
 Convinced that Grace had not transformed because of the existence of a cure, he decides to find her.

 Waiting for Sam to pick her up from school, Grace climbs into her car before realising it is Jack behind the wheel.
 He tells her she must give him the cure to be human again, using Sam as leverage, who he has as hostage.
 Grace calls Beck, alerting him to the situation.
 The two arrive at Beck's house soon after.

 Jack transforms into a wolf upon entering.
 Grace helps Beck to lock him in the bathroom, before calling Sam's mobile.
 He answers, saying he has been locked in a shed on the Culpeper's estate.
 Grace calls Isabel to help find him, as the temperature is about to drop and Sam could transform.
 Isabel eventually finds him and brings him inside, saving him from the cold.

 Grace comes to the conclusion that nearly dying from heat stroke as a child cured her, as Isabel suggests that the same effect could be mirrored by injecting Sam and Jack with meningitis.
-After they infect the two boys, Sam transforms into a wolf, vanishing into the woods.
+After they infect the two boys, Sam transforms into a wolf, vanishing into the woods, while Jack dies of the infection.

 After not seeing Sam for months, Grace finally finds him appearing at the edge of the woods behind her house, shockingly in human form.
 They embrace.